dresnnn/Ninox-ToDo-Notifications/README.md

 ### Email output

 * Tasks include their current status and who created them.
-* Notes are shown in a separate row spanning the whole table for better readability.
+* Notes are no longer included in the table to keep the email concise.
 * Due dates are formatted as `DD.MM.YYYY` and highlighted in red when the task is overdue.